 The junction box is IP65 rated, making it dust and water-resistant.

-These diodes mean that even without a charge controller, your panels should not discharge your batteries.
+The real benefit of these diodes is that even without a charge controller, your panels should not discharge your batteries.

-The 14 AWG cables that come with the panels are only two feet long, so you will probably need to purchase additional cables.
+The 14 AWG cables with the panels are only two feet long, so you will need to purchase additional cables when you purchase the panels.
+Deciding on the correct length and gauge wire is essential for safety and performance, and this should be part of your planning before purchasing your solar panels.

 Renogy Solar Panel Review – Performance